German Army Aviation Corps: History

 Furthermore, the role of the German Army Aviation Corps changed as well.
 Since the mid-1990s, it has been increasingly deployed in a support rôle in several countries for as varying bodies as the United Nations, NATO and the EU, first in Iraq after the 1st Gulf War, then on the Balkans with IFOR, KFOR, SFOR and EUFOR, and most recently in Afghanistan as part of ISAF and most recently in the Democratic Republic of the Congo as part of EUFOR RD Congo to support the UN mission MONUC to monitor the general elections in 2006.
 This mission began in June 2006 and ended with the last soldiers returning in December of the same year.

 In October 2011 the German Federal Ministry of Defence announced a reorganisation/reduction of the German Armed Forces.
-As a consequence, the strength of Germany Army Aviation Corps will be reduced.
-Flying operations at a number of air bases will cease to exist and the respective units being dissolved.
-Other units will be transferred to the German Air Force.
+As a consequence, the strength of Germany Army Aviation Corps was reduced.
+Flying operations at a number of air bases ceased and the respective units were dissolved.
+Other units were transferred to the German Air Force.

+Since 2020 the German Army Aviation Corpse consists of one brigade level unit called Helicopter Command.
+This Brigade belongs to the Rapid Forces Division and is made up of three regiments, one school, brigade staff HQ and central support and maintenance center.